tomasmcguinness/matter-esp32-tiny-dishwasher/README.md

 ## Building

-To compile this application, you will need esp-idf v5.4.1 and esp-matter v1.4
+To compile this application, you will need esp-idf v5.4.1 and esp-matter v1.4.
+As I'm using a C6, I set the target accordingly.
+Once you have setup your esp-matter environment, you can compile it like this.

 ```
 idf.py set-target esp32-c6